MartvdZalm/Knight/README.md

 Knight is released under the [License](https://github.com/MartvdZalm/Knight/blob/master/LICENSE).

 ## Contact
-For any inquiries or feedback, please contact us at [martvanderzalm@gmail.com].
+For any inquiries or feedback, please contact me at [Email](martvanderzalm@gmail.com).